genicsblog/genicsblog.com/_drafts/test.md

 This draft is available at [https://genicsblog.com/draft/test](https://genicsblog.com/draft/test).

 This is a test page to demonstrate how drafts work at [Genics Blog](https://genicsblog.com).
-Draft articles do not show up at the main website and neither is their link shown publicly(unless someone digs into the drafts folder at github :eyes:).
+Draft articles do not show up at the main website and neither is their link shown publicly(unless someone digs into the drafts folder at github 👀).
 Drafts at Genics Blog are set to not be indexed by search engines.

 To make a draft, all you need to do is to fork the repository.
 Inside the `_drafts` folder, you can copy this `test.md` file and change it's name and content to start writing your draft.
 Once you create a pull request for the `_drafts` folder, it is automatically merged if you just changed a draft file and not anything else.